header-banner-palm_copy.jpg

 Can Palm Oil Be Sustainable?

-Palm oil has become so deeply intertwined in our lives that simple, direct actions such as boycotts against products are unlikely to improve the situation.3 In 2018, the sector directly employed 721,000 smallholders and labourers in Malaysia, and 4 million in Indonesia.10 Through allied activities, it employed a further 11 million in the two countries.10 If consumers around the world were to suddenly boycott all products containing palm oil, it would leave hundreds of thousands of workers in Southeast Asia without employment.
+Palm oil has become so deeply intertwined in our lives that simple, direct actions such as boycotts against products are unlikely to improve the situation.3 In 2018, the sector directly employed 721,000 smallholders and labourers in Malaysia and 4 million in Indonesia.10 Through related activities, it employed a further 11 million in the two countries.10 If consumers around the world were to suddenly boycott all products containing palm oil, it would leave hundreds of thousands of workers in Southeast Asia without employment.

-But, can palm oil be sustainable?
-Although the current situation appears bleak, researchers remain optimistic about the possibility of turning around the problems with palm oil.3 Through collective action, the palm oil we consume can be produced in a more responsible manner.
+But can palm oil be sustainable?
+Although the current situation appears bleak, researchers remain optimistic about the possibility of turning around the problems with palm oil.3 Through collective action, the palm oil we consume can be produced more responsibly.
 As consumers, we can make a difference by pushing our favourite food brands to use palm oil that has been certified for sustainability.
 Whenever possible, purchasing from brands that declare their palm oil as certified for sustainability can help nudge the food industry in the right direction.
 As citizens, we can ask our governments to do more as well.
 Governments of producing countries play an important role in helping the palm oil industry become more sustainable.
-Intergovernmental organisations (such as the United Nations) and relevant civil societies must continue to pressure the Indonesian and Malaysian governments to stop converting forests into insufficiently regulated palm plantations.3 Industries that purchase palm oil on a large scale, and governments of countries where these industries are incorporated must demand that the oil they purchase is certified for environmental and social sustainability.3
+Intergovernmental organisations (such as the United Nations) and relevant civil societies must continue to pressure the Indonesian and Malaysian governments to stop converting forests into insufficiently regulated palm plantations.3 Industries that purchase palm oil on a large scale and governments of countries where these industries are incorporated must demand that the oil they purchase is certified for environmental and social sustainability.3

 Related articles